 Feral cat colonies exist in Central Pennsylvania.
 Thanks to a grant from the Petco Foundation, the CPHS has been able to use TNR, the recommended method nationwide for controlling feral cat colonies.
 The grant will again fund TNR through November of 2016.

-TNR or Trap/Neuter/Release is a planned, humane program for bringing feral cats to the CPHS Wellness Center for spay or neutering, the left ear is tipped during surgery (the universal symbol of an altered feline) and after recovery, the cats are taken back to where they were trapped for release.
+TNR or Trap/Neuter/Release is a planned, humane program for bringing feral cats to a local clinic for spay or neutering, the left ear is tipped during surgery (the universal symbol of an altered feline) and after recovery, the cats are taken back to where they were trapped for release.
 TNR offers these cats a healthier life in the wild.

 Cats coming into the CPHS Shelter have dropped by 1,378 or 53% since 2011.
 With all other operations at the Shelter being the same, we attribute this successful decrease to the TNR program.